Change Your Enrolment

 - Complete Change of Enrolment.

-Note: If you have not met the pre-requisites for courses you are wanting to add, you are best to contact the relevant Student Advisor.
+Note: If you have not met the prerequisites for courses you are wanting to add, you are best to contact the relevant Student Advisor.
+You may also need to apply for an exemption from a prerequisite.

 Things to consider before changing your enrolment